 Professional Diver Training Center is not yet accredited by the U.S. Department of Education, however as soon as PDTC becomes eligible we will pursue accreditation.
 We adhere to and follow American National Standards Institute (ANSI/A (15.A.)
 ACDE-2015), Association of Commercial Diving Educators (A (15.A.)
-ACDE) training standards for commercial diver training. and Association of Commercial Diving Contractors International (ADCI) which conducts an audit for Training Commercial Divers compliance and Safety.
+ACDE) training standards for commercial diver training.
+PDTC has been audited and approved by the Association of Commercial Diving Contractors International (ADCI) which conducts an audit for compliance in training Commercial Divers to industry standards and safety.
 ADCI is the issuing authority of the Commercial Diver certification card.
-And we are Approved and Regulated by the Texas Workforce Commission, Career Schools and Colleges, Austin, Texas.
+We are also Approved and Regulated by the Texas Workforce Commission, Career Schools and Colleges, Austin, Texas.